Millennials are taking over the workforce

 In the clothes shop example above, a female shop assistant makes a complaint that the dress code amounts to harassment.
 Shortly after, she is dismissed from her job, with no valid reason given.
 This is likely to constitute unlawful dismissal for excising her workplace rights.
 This is even if the employer did not say it was because of her complaint.
 This would be the case even if the shop assistant’s actual harassment complaint was not upheld.
 A general protections application for adverse action can be made to the Fair Work Commission.

 Conclusion to Dismissed for not dressing properly

 I hope you enjoyed the article, it was brief, and to the point.
-We are A Whole New Approach P/L, leading workplace advisors, and in all matters relating to the Fair work Australia, including, workplace harassment, toxic workplace culture, sick leave.
+We are A Whole New Approach P/L, leading workplace advisors, (we are not lawyers).
+All matters relating to the Fair work Australia, including, workplace harassment, toxic workplace culture, sick leave.
 Anything around workers rights, employment rights, abandonment of employment type concerns, call us now

 Call 1800 333 666